ietf-wg-httpapi/rfc7807bis/draft-ietf-httpapi-rfc7807bis.md

 Note that this requires each of the subproblems to be similar enough to use the same HTTP status code.
 If they do not, the 207 (Multi-Status) {{RFC4918}} code could be used to encapsulate multiple status messages.

 ## Members of a Problem Details Object {#members}

-A problem details object can have the following members:
+Problem detail objects can have the following members.
+If the type of a member's value does not match that specified, the member MUST be ignored -- i.e., processing will continue as if the member had not been present.

 ### "type"